ViBand: Bio-Acoustic Sensing Using Commodity Smartwatch Accelerometers

 Watches are unique among computing devices in that they are worn, offering great potential to transform arms and hands into expressive input and sensing platforms.
 As people use their hands, tiny micro-vibrations propagate through the arm, carrying information about the objects they interact with and the activities they perform throughout the day.
 Smartwatches are ideally situated to capture these vibrations.
 Although all modern smartwatches contain accelerometers, their APIs generally limit the sampling rate to around 100 Hz (Figure 1, top purple lines).
 This is sufficient for their main use: detecting the orientation of the watch (e.g., to automatically activate the screen when raised).
 Some smartwatches also track step count (~2 Hz), which is also easily captured with 100 Hz sampling.

-In this work, we use an off-the-shelf smartwatch with a modified OS kernel to capture accelerometer data at 4000 times per second (figure at top of page, purple graphs).
+In this work, we use an off-the-shelf smartwatch with a modified OS kernel to capture accelerometer data at 4000 times per second.
 This fast sampling allows the smartwatch to not only capture coarse motions, but also rich bio-acoustic signals.
 For example, in the figure above (1B), the sinusoidal oscillations of the toothbrush's motor are clearly visible.
 In 1C (fingers rubbing) and D (pressing stapler), the 100 Hz signal captures the coarse impulse, but no useful spectral information is available.

 Most smartwatches include microphones, which provide even higher sampling rates (typically 44.1 kHz).
 However, microphones are specifically designed to capture airborne vibrations, not contact vibrations, which means purposeful signals must be segmented from background environmental noise.
 In contrast, our bio-acoustic approach only captures signals that are physically coupled to the body (Figures 1A and B, and Video Figure).
 This approach makes our technique naturally resistant to external environmental noise.